emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Tagging of nested caches
 ========================

-Because tags are verified at the moment of cache reading, let's imagine, what happens, when one cache will be nested to other cache.
+Because tags are being verified at the moment of cache reading, let's imagine, what happens, when one cache would be nested to other cache.
 Multi-level cache is not so rarely.
-In this case, the tags of inner cache will never be verified, and outer cache will alive with outdated data.
+In this case, the tags of inner cache would be never verified, and outer cache would be alive with outdated data.
-At the moment of creation the outer cache, it must accept the all tags from the inner cache into own tag list.
+At the moment of creation the outer cache it must accept the all tags from the inner cache into own tag list.
-If we pass the tags from the inner cache to the outer cache in an explicit way, it violates encapsulation!
+If we passed the tags from the inner cache to the outer cache in an explicit way, it would violate encapsulation!
-So, cache system must keep track the relations between all nested caches, and pass automatically all tags from an inner cache to its outer cache.
+So, the cache system must keep track the relations between all nested caches, and pass automatically all tags from an inner cache to its outer cache.

 Replication problem
 ===================

-When tag has been invalidated, a concurrent thread/process can recreate a dependent cache with outdated data from a slave, before the slave will be updated.
+When tag has been invalidated, a concurrent thread/process can recreate the dependent cache with outdated data from the slave, before the slave will be updated.

 The best solution of this problem is a :ref:`locking the tag <tags-lock-en>` for cache creation until slave will be updated.
-But, first, this implies a certain overhead, and secondly, all threads (including current one) continue to read outdated data from the slave (unless reading from the master is specified explicitly).
+But, first, this implies a certain overhead, and secondly, all threads (including current one) continue to read outdated data from the slave (unless the master is specified explicitly for reading).

 A compromise solution can be simple re-invalidation of the tag after period of time when the slave is guaranteed to be updated.

-I saw also an approach of cache regeneration instead of removing/invalidation.
+I saw also the approach of cache regeneration instead of removing/invalidation.
-This approach entail ineffective memory usage (in case LRU_ principle).
+This approach entail ineffective memory usage on condition of using the LRU_ principle.
 Also, this approach does not resolve the problem of complexity of invalidation logic.
 Usually, this approach is the cause of a lot of bugs.
 For example, it requires to use a high quality ORM.